 In particular, I’d recommend that you start by understanding the basics of SEO- how search engines work, keywords and content, and the fundamentals of optimising the different components of a website.
 From here, you can start to understand the value of content marketing (and how it ties in with SEO).
 The next step is social media, for engaging with people outside of your website and sharing content with them.
 Finally, learn some basic digital analytics, so you can assess the impact of these tactics.

 So, how do you do all that?
 Google is your friend.
 Not too surprisingly, people in the digital marketing industry are pretty good at SEO and content marketing.
 This means there’s blog posts and resources for almost any digital marketing question you can think of.
-More specifically, I’d recommend looking at HubSpot, Moz, and Search Engine Land as a starting point, particularly their guides for beginners.
+For some specific reading material, take a look at my recommended digital marketing learning resources to help you get started.

 4. Try Some Online Courses